pymupdf/PyMuPDF/docs/pixmap.rst

    .. attribute:: xres

       Horizontal resolution in dpi (dots per inch).
 Please also see :data:`resolution`.
+Cannot directly be changed -- use :meth:`Pixmap.set_dpi`.

       :type: int

    .. attribute:: yres

       Vertical resolution in dpi (dots per inch).
 Please also see :data:`resolution`.
+Cannot directly be changed -- use :meth:`Pixmap.set_dpi`.

       :type: int